topkecleon/telegram-bot-bash/doc/0_install.md

 Up to version 0.94 bashbot stores config values as values in ```token```, ```botadmin``` and ```count```.
 Since version 0.96 bashbot uses jsonDB key/value store.
 Config is stored in ```botconfig.jssh```, counting of users is done in ```count.jssh```.
 The acl file ```botacl``` stay as is.
-On first run of bashbot.sh after an update bashbot converts bashbot converts the files to the new config format.
+On first run of bashbot.sh after an update bashbot converts the files to the new config format.
 Afterwards the files ```token```, ```botadmin``` and ```count``` can be deleted.

-You may notice the new file ```blocked.jssh```, every telegram user and chat id stored ihere will be blocked from using your bot.
+You may notice the new file ```blocked.jssh```, every telegram user or chat id stored here will be blocked from using your bot.

 #### removal of TMUX
-From version 0.80 on TMUX is no longer needed and the bachsbot command 'attach' is deleted.
+From version 0.80 on TMUX is no longer needed and the bashbot command 'attach' is deleted.
 Old function 'inproc' is replaced by 'send_interactive'. send_interactive does checks if an interactive job is running internally.
 Pls check if you make use of inproc and remove it including the old checks, e.g.
 ```bash